 Unloading sacks of malt at the brewery - though I am not sure why this was not a more integrated process.
 Lumping the sacks around on site in a lorry rather than, say, a conveyor belt seems to be incongruous with the advanced processes they had implemented at the brewery.

 Clean malt was transferred to the malt mill at Ansell's.
 This was sited in a dedicated malt room.
-Once crushed the grist was then mixed with water from the brewery's artesian wells that was stored in a glazed brick vessel of approximately 54,000 gallons - rather like a modern swimming pool.
+Once crushed the grist was then mixed with water from the brewery's artesian wells that, as mentioned, was stored in a glazed brick vessel of approximately 54,000 gallons.

 This image of the malt bins at Ansell's shows the scale of production at the brewery.
 I have seen malt bins in small breweries and they are indeed quite modest - check out the size of these next to the supervisor monitoring the process.
 It was from these bins that the malt grist was carefully funnelled into the mash tun.

-A brewer inspecting a mash tun.
+A brewer inspecting a mash tun in what looks like a more scientific environment.
 From the malt bins the grist was carefully mixed with the well water at an accurately controlled temperature.
-The resultant porridge-like mash flowed into mash tuns where all the goodness was extracted from the malt grist , in the form of a rich liquid malt extract known as Wort.
+The resultant porridge-like mash flowed into mash tuns where all the goodness was extracted from the malt grist, in the form of a rich liquid malt extract known as Wort.
 The mash tuns at Ansell's contained approximately 30 tons of mashed malt grist.

 After boiling in the copper the "hopped wort" was discharged into vessels known as "Hop Backs."
 These were somewhat similar in design to the mash tuns having slotted false bottoms which retained the hops from which the brewing value had been extracted, but allowed the Wort to filter through.
 The "Hopped Wort," which had reached near boiling point, had to be cooled artificially before fermentation could commence.
 This was achieved by means of coolers.
 The stainless steel coolers at Ansell's were each capable of cooling over 4,000 gallons of hopped wort per hour.